ammarsabir15/Scripts_for_daily_use/linux_commands.md

  # When making copy from local machine to remote server
     scp file_name_on_local_computer.txt remoteuser@remoteserver:/path_to_copy_the_file

+ # When copying whole folder from local computer to the remote computer
+    scp -r /path/from-where/to_copy/files/ remoteuser@remoteserver:/destination/to_copy/the_file
 # Converting html to pdf
     wkhtmltopdf file_name.html file_name.pdf